otto-de-legacy/jsonhome/README.md

 ## Maven, Gradle

-You can find all releases in the public Sonatype repository:
+You can find all releases in Maven Central and in the public Sonatype repository:

 https://oss.sonatype.org/content/repositories/releases